aoisensi/yasuna.gd/README.md

 It supports stateful and asynchronous execution for dialogue, events, and gameplay logic.

 > [!WARNING]
-> yasuna.gd is still in an early stage of development.
+> yasuna is still in an early stage of development.
 > It is not yet recommended for production use or even experimental use in real projects.

 ## License